 The Exclusive Tourist Attractions of Jame Mosque of Esfahan

-Sahib eyvan was built in Atiq mosque during the Seljuk era.
+Sahib eyvan was built in the Atiq mosque during the Seljuk era.
 However, its stucco decorations belong to the Safavid period.
 The elaborate and beautiful tile works in Ostad (master) eyvan belong to the Seljuk era.
-These tile works, which are adorned with Thulth and Nastaliq calligraphic scripts, have provided nice views and represented the high skill of the artists.
+These tile works, which are adorned with Thuluth and Nastaliq calligraphic scripts, have provided eye-catching scenes and represented the high skill of the artists.

 Over the years, architects have annexed some sections to the main part of the mosque each of which represents elaborate and delicate architectural features.
 Some of these features are of different historical periods including the Seljuk, Abbasid, Safavid, Dailamite, etc. Therefore, the tourists who visit this monument can observe the Islamic architecture of Iran in this mosque in its best conditions.